Let Musical Mindfulness be your New Year's Resolution for 2020

+The word mindfulness is everywhere lately — people are being urged to become more mindful as a way to calm themselves and find insight in this busy, fast-paced, tech-driven world.
 Have you ever arrived at work and realised that you don't remember anything about the journey there?
-Have you ever been talking with someone and realised that you haven’t heard a word they’ve said?
+Have you ever been talking with someone and realised that you haven’t heard a word they’ve said because you were distracted by something that had happened earlier or worrying about something later on?
 Or eaten a meal and not really tasted it?
 If you have (and I’m pretty sure we all have) then you’ll know what it is to be ‘unmindful’.
-In our modern world it’s very easy to become ‘unmindful’ (distracted, unaware, inattentive, disengaged) where the mind becomes disconnected from what is happening, going into automatic pilot.
+In our modern world, it’s very easy to become ‘unmindful’ (distracted, unaware, inattentive, disengaged) where the mind becomes disconnected from what is happening, going into automatic pilot.

 The many positive outcomes associated with mindfulness include;

-Fancy giving your mind and body something a little, well, different to do?
-Head outdoors, exercise and play music alongside nature, and feel all the better for it.
+Mindfulness practice and intuitive music-making mutually enhance and support each other and opens doors to our inherent creativity.
+Fancy giving your mind and body something a little different to do? why not head outdoors to your local music park, exercise and play music alongside nature, and feel all the better for it.

 Our instruments are the perfect accompaniment to practicing mindfulness in the outdoors.
 Designed to encourage music improvisation, increase creativity, spontaneity, awareness and fun, free expression.